aeremenok/jbpm-examples/README.md

-This project is an example how to use [http://www.jboss.org/jbpm jBPM 3].
+This project is an example how to use [jBPM3](http://www.jboss.org/jbpm).

 To run it you'll need: